nickbogaerts/pact-tutorial/README.md

 ## Running the applications

-Both the client and the server can be started by running `npm start` in their respective folders and
+Both the client and the server can be started by running `npm start` in their respective folders.
+THe server will be started port 3001, and the client from port 3000 by default.

 ## Your task

 In order to accelerate the delivery of the software, the backend has been outsourced to a third-party consultant.
 Your task is to build the frontend, and validate the functionality of the provided backend.
 Your tasks are as follows:

 1. Write consumer-driven contract tests for the application (see the API specification below).
+There is a sample already existing, which can be run with `npm run pact-test`.

 2. Once these are ready, start the pact mock server, and use this to aid you in implementing the single-page application.